-We are going into the holiday season - a time when many people travel.
-Whether it's to get away for a short vacation, or spend time with family, a lot of people travel this time of year.
-For many people their family is close by, but for some they may be in other states.
-So it's not unusual this time of year to have clients ask if they can travel out of town, or out of state, while there case is pending.
+Whether it's to get away for a short vacation or to spend time with family for holidays, a lot of people travel.
+For many people, their family is close by, but for some, they may be in other states.
+So it's not unusual to have clients ask if they can travel out of town, or out of state, while their case is pending.

-The answer is it depends - big surprise right?
-Most felony bonds in McLennan County have conditions - one of them may be that you not travel out of the county.
+Can you travel while your case is pending?
+The answer is, it depends - big surprise right?
+Most felony bonds in McLennan County have conditions - one of them may be that you do not travel out of the county.
 If your bond has that condition then you have to get the permission of the judge - in writing - to travel.
-Most judge's will provide that for special situations, but you have to ask.
+Most judges will provide that for special situations, but you have to ask.

-We've had clients who's job requires them to travel.
+We've had clients whose job requires them to travel.
 That's generally not a problem, but it does need to be approved by the judge - if necessary - and the bonding company.

 The bottom line is that before you pick up and leave, you need to make sure it's alright to do so.
 If not, it may be the last trip you get to make for a while.